actor-framework/fractal-demo/README.md

 Operating Systems
 -----------------

-Tested on OSX, and Linux too.
+Tested on OSX, and Linux.